NUKnightLab/foiamail-addon/README.md

 ### Deploy the add-on

-While the add-on is in development, each developer must make their own test deployment from the Google App Scripts editor.
-See [Test and debug Apps Script Google Workspace add-ons](https://developers.google.com/workspace/add-ons/how-tos/testing-workspace-addons) for instructions
+While the add-on is in development, it can't be installed from the public Google Add-ons website.

+Instead,each developer must make their own test deployment from the [Google App Scripts editor for this project](https://script.google.com/home/projects/1Z0kUz4KJ3sOGYUeSdbG5WBZS57ubBDM_hcmXsIsJCilYGTtYt7Ygf5_1/edit).
+See [Test and debug Apps Script Google Workspace add-ons](https://developers.google.com/workspace/add-ons/how-tos/testing-workspace-addons) for instructions.

+While the app is in testing mode, in order to grant the add-on permission to access your GMail, etc, your address must be added to the Google Cloud test users list by Joe Germuska.
+You can still deploy the add-on but you'll get an error when you try to use it.

 If you want to make sure that you've deployed what you meant to deploy, you can edit the `.addons.common.name` property in `appsscript.json`.
-Then when you reload a GMail or other page where the add-on is relevant, you should see the name change.
+After this (or any change you want to try on the website), run `clasp push` Then when you reload a GMail or other page where the add-on is relevant, you should see the name change, or other changes you've made.

 We're still working out how test deployments work among collaborators!
 It seems that you can use `clasp` to create versioned, named deployments and choose those from the Apps Script web page, but we don't have a practice around that yet.

-While the app is in testing mode, in order to grant the add-on permission to access your GMail, etc, your address must be added to the Google Cloud test users list by Joe Germuska.
-You can still deploy the add-on but you'll get an error when you try to use it.

 ### Code organization